Tutorial: Peer on-premises environments to Azure VMware Solution

 A separate, functioning ExpressRoute circuit for connecting on-premises environments to Azure, which is circuit 1 for peering.

-Ensure that all gateways, including the ExpressRoute provider's service, supports 4-byte Autonomous System Number (ASN).
+Ensure that all gateways, including the ExpressRoute provider's service, support 4-byte Autonomous System Number (ASN).
 Azure VMware Solution uses 4-byte public ASNs for advertising routes.

 If advertising a default route to Azure (0.0.0.0/0), ensure a more specific route containing your on-premises networks is advertised in addition to the default route to enable management access to Azure VMware Solution.
 A single 0.0.0.0/0 route will be discarded by Azure VMware Solution's management network to ensure successful operation of the service.